 I Just Lost My Job: Part 1 – Navigating Your Finances

 Don’t panic.
 You’re going to feel like crap for a couple days and that’s normal.
 Go ahead and take a few days, but don’t let it linger.
 Knowing where your resources are and how best to access them can go a long way in reducing your stress during this time.
-This is the first part of a three-part series (Navigating Your Finances, How to Land Your Next Gig, and What to Do With Your Free Time.)
+This is the first part of a two-part series (Navigating Your Finances and How to Land Your Next Gig)

 Financial Reality Check